RINEARN/exevalator/java/README.md

 	(See: java/Example5.java)

+This setup ensures that developers can programmatically define and integrate custom functions, which users can then utilize seamlessly within their expressions.

-**CAUTION: In Ver.1.0, values of arguments passed from expressions had been stored in the above "double[] arguments" array in reversed order.
-This behavior has been fixed in Ver.2.0.
-For details, please see the issue #2.**
+**CAUTION: In Ver.1.0, values of arguments passed from expressions were stored in the "double[] arguments" array in reversed order.
+This behavior has been corrected in Ver.2.0.
+For details, please refer to issue #2.**

 <a id="methods"></a>
 ## List of Methods/Specifications

-The list of methods of Exevalator class, and their specifications.
+Here is a list of methods for the Exevalator class, along with their specifications:

 - [Constructor](#methods-constructor)
 - [double eval(String expression)](#methods-eval)